New NASA rover to scout for life's habitats on Mars

 CAPE CANAVERAL, Florida A nuclear-powered rover as big as a compact car is set to begin a nine-month journey to Mars this weekend to learn if the planet is or ever was suitable for life.

-The launch of NASA's $2.5 billion Mars Science Laboratory aboard an unmanned United Launch Alliance Atlas 5 rocket is set for 10:02 a.m.
-EST (1502 GMT) on Saturday from Cape Canaveral Air Force Station, located just south of the Kennedy Space Center.
+The launch of NASA's $2.5 billion (1.6 billion pound) Mars Science Laboratory aboard an unmanned United Launch Alliance Atlas 5 rocket is set for 10:02 a.m.
+EST (3:02 p.m.
+British time) on Saturday from Cape Canaveral Air Force Station, located just south of the Kennedy Space Center.

 The mission is the first since NASA's 1970s-era Viking program to directly tackle the age-old question of whether there is life in the universe beyond Earth.

-Note: (This story was corrected in the second paragraph to change the name of the organisation to United Launch Alliance)